tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 CLINK!
 CLINK!

-The entire world fell away from me and I found myself sitting in the car, Knox to my right.
+The entire world fell away and I found myself sitting in the car, Knox to my right.
 We were parked behind the motel.
 The pot-bellied manager stood outside my door, beneath an umbrella.
 He had milky eyes, a scarred neck, and a gun bulge beneath an ill-fitting track suit.

 He rapped on the glass with a gold pinky ring.